Home | Browse Topics | Immigration & refugees | Refugees | How to claim refugee status: The process

 If you had a current visa when you made your claim for refugee status, Immigration New Zealand will usually grant you a new visa if this is needed to maintain your legal immigration status while they’re deciding your claim.
 Immigration NZ will typically grant you a six-month Work Visa in these cases.

 But if you were here illegally – for example if your visa had expired when you claimed refugee status – Immigration NZ might not grant you a visa.
-You might instead be held at the Māngere Refugee Resettlement Centre or in prison.
+You might instead be held at the Māngere Refugee Resettlement Centre or in prison while your application is being processed.

 Did this answer your question?